 Along the way you walk past the Bhavnath temple to Shiva, famous for its Mahashivaratri festival (see below).

 The steps begin after you have passed a porch and several small temples.
 You are walking by the light of your torch when the first glow of dawn appears and reveals the undulating outline of the hills.
 You climb.
 And you climb.
 1000, 2000, 3000 … 4000 steps.

 At the 4000th step you reach a plateau with a number of very lovely 12th-16th-century Jain temples.
 The most famous is the 12th-century Neminath Temple.
-It is said that the 22nd Tirthankar (Jain saint) died here after 700 years of meditation.
+It is said that the 22nd Tirthankar (Jain saint) attained Moksha (freedom the cycle of death and rebirth) there after 700 years of meditation.